Indiana Battery Charges – Indianapolis Defense Attorney

 Finally, battery charges may be filed as Level 4 through Level 2 felonies if certain specifications are met, such as if it results in serious bodily injury to an endangered adult (Level 4), if it results in serious bodily injury to a person less than fourteen years of age if committed by a person at least eighteen years of age (Level 3), or if it results in the death of a person less than fourteen years of age if the offense is committed by a person at least eighteen years of age (Level 2).

-As a former deputy prosecutor, attorney Julie Chambers brings unique experience to her clients and the cases she handles.
-She understands how a prosecutor may approach a battery case, which can help in preparing for trial or negotiating a plea offer.
-She strives to provide affordable and personal representation to each client and she will take the time to listen to your concerns and questions and explain each step of the criminal process.
+As former deputy prosecutors, attorneys Julie Chambers and Katie Kawiecki bring unique experience to their clients and the cases they handle.
+They both understand how a prosecutor may approach a battery case, which can help in preparing for trial or negotiating a plea offer.
+They strive to provide affordable and personal representation to each client and will take the time to listen to your concerns and questions and explain each step of the criminal process.

 If misdemeanor or felony battery charges have been filed against you or a loved one, call Chambers Law Office today to speak with a lawyer!